fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 Hosts without Fleet Desktop currently installed require a new installer to be generated and run on the target host.

-How to generate an installer that includes Fleet Desktop in the Fleet GUI:
+How to generate an installer that includes Fleet Desktop in the Fleet UI:
 1. On the top bar in the Fleet UI, select **Hosts > Add hosts**.
 2. Select the **Include Fleet Desktop** checkbox.
 3. Select the clipboard icon to copy the `fleetctl package` command.